+An inexpensive option for smaller kits.
 Heavy-duty, waterproof drawstring backpack with Portland Earthquake Kits logo, thick string, size 15.75″ by 11.8″.
 This bag is small enough to fit under a car seat, or in a desk drawer, or in a larger commuter bag.
-Comes with a zipper pocket on the front for quick-grab items.

 If you upgrade to a bigger backpack later, you can stow this as an extra bag for things you want to bring with you from the office, or store under your bed as a bedroom bag.